grpc/proposal/A39-xds-http-filters.md

 When gRPC receives the `HttpConnectionManager` proto in the LDS response, it will validate the list of filters as follows:
-- Every filter in the list must be of a known type, as identified by the `type_url` field.
+- Every filter config in the list must be of a known type, as identified by the `type_url` field.
 Any unknown config type will cause the Listener resource to be NACKed.
+Note that the set of known filter config types will be different on the gRPC client and server; if the `HttpConnectionManager` proto is inside an HTTP API Listener, it will use the client set, whereas if it is inside a TCP Listener, it will use the server set.
 - The fields in the filter config should be validated by the filter implementation.
 Any validation error will cause the Listener resource to be NACKed.